swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

 # Introduction

-A `.taskLocal` test trait is added to Testing that allows overriding a task local for a suite or test.
+A `.taskLocal` test trait is added to Testing that allows binding a task local for a suite or test.

 # Motivation